Deploy an agent for generative AI application

 Deploy an agent using deploy()

 • Enables the Review App for your agent.
-The Review App allows your stakeholders to chat with the agent and give feedback using the Review App UI.
+The Review App lets stakeholders chat with the agent and give feedback using the Review App UI.

 Note